 We will update the list below as announcements in other provinces and territories are made.

 On June 24, Creative BC released a statement announcing the publication of new safety guidelines created by the BC Motion Picture Industry COVID-19 Best Practices Coalition, on which CMPA-BC participates, and modeled on the previously released WorkSafeBC protocols.
-The coalition continues to focus on workforce health and safety by developing additional resources for employers.
-A subcommittee, co-chaired by CMPA-BC Branch and supported by the Actsafe Safety Association, is leading department level consultations to inform the detailed guidance in the Pandemic Production Guide, coming soon.
+A more detailed document, the BC Motion Picture Industry COVID-19 Pandemic Production Guide, was released on August 1o.
+The creation of this document, which can be downloaded below, was led by a Coalition subcommittee co-chaired by CMPA-BC Branch and supported by the Actsafe Safety Association.

 The Government of Alberta has released high-level COVID-19 health and safety guidance for the screen-based industry: